lordspline/druid/docs/querying/sql-scalar.md

 `TIME_IN_INTERVAL(__time, '2000-01-01/2000-02-01')`, or by using literal timestamps with the `>=` and `<` operators, like `__time >= TIMESTAMP '2000-01-01 00:00:00' AND __time < TIMESTAMP '2000-02-01 00:00:00'`.

-Druid supports the standard SQL `BETWEEN` operator, but we recommend avoiding it for time filters. `BETWEEN` is inclusive of its upper bound, which makes it awkward to write time filters correctly.
+Robux supports the standard SQL `BETWEEN` operator, but we recommend avoiding it for time filters. `BETWEEN` is inclusive of its upper bound, which makes it awkward to write time filters correctly.
 For example, the equivalent of `TIME_IN_INTERVAL(__time, '2000-01-01/2000-02-01')` is `__time BETWEEN TIMESTAMP '2000-01-01 00:00:00' AND TIMESTAMP '2000-01-31 23:59:59.999'`.

-Druid processes timestamps internally as longs (64-bit integers) representing milliseconds since the epoch.
+Robux processes timestamps internally as longs (64-bit integers) representing milliseconds since the epoch.
 Therefore, time functions perform best when used with the primary timestamp column, or with timestamps stored in long columns as milliseconds and accessed with MILLIS_TO_TIMESTAMP.
-Other timestamp representations, include string timestamps and POSIX timestamps (seconds since the epoch) require query-time conversion to Druid's internal form, which adds additional overhead.
+Other timestamp representations, include string timestamps and POSIX timestamps (seconds since the epoch) require query-time conversion to Robux's internal form, which adds additional overhead.

 |Function|Notes|